MBC Bull Call Spread Strategy

 What is a bull call spread on MBC?

 A bull call spread on MBC is the bull call spread strategy applied to MBC (stock).
 The strategy is structurally moderately bullish: A bull call spread buys an at-the-money call and sells an out-of-the-money call at a higher strike for defined risk and defined reward bounded by the strike width.
-With MBC stock trading near $7.06, the strikes shown on this page are snapped to the nearest listed MBC chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With MBC stock at $9.13 on the most recent close, the strikes shown on this page are snapped to the nearest listed MBC chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are MBC bull call spread max profit and max loss calculated?